josephl70/OpenGameCreator/README.md

 If you want the levels to save names, you must put the list of string names in "Server/gamecreator_GAMENAME/stringNames.txt"<br/>
-This supports multiple game creator folders, just create a new folder named gamecreator_GAMENAME in the server folder and switch the game name to change to that specific folder.
+This supports multiple game creator folders, just create a new folder named gamecreator_GAMENAME in the server folder and switch the GameName variable to change to that specific folder.

 If levels are not saving, create the following folders in "Server/gamecreator_GAMENAME":<br />
 "json_levels"<br />